Combine Harvester working in Australian wheat field

 Combined over 100 years experience

-Founded by Evan Rubin, DCP is backed by a network of like-minded family businesses and partnerships built over 100 years in agricultural parts — so when you call, you're talking to people who actually know the machinery.
+Founded by Evan Rubin, Discount Combine Parts is backed by a network of family businesses and partnerships built over 100 years in agricultural parts — so when you call, you are talking to people who actually know the machinery inside out.

 Factory-to-Farmer Pricing